 The weather vane was in a poor state.
 It looked like it had been used for target practice with many bullet holes through the hollow cockerel.
 The vane was repaired by the blacksmiths and now has pride of place at the top of the top of the tower looking resplendent in its coating of gold leaf.

-The weather vane is in a poor state.
-It looks like it has been used as a shooting target with many bullet holes through the hollow cockerel.
-The vane is now at the blacksmiths for restoration and should be ready during March.
-When the builders raked out the cracks in the four foot thick tower walls it was found that in the past anything that had been available such as a broken mill stone, old bricks, pieces of stone urn and old window frame etc. were used as infill.
-Drainage has been dug for the toilet and for water to be laid on to the church plus a few pews have been removed and the floor tiles for the kitchenette laid.
+When the builders raked out cracks in the four foot thick tower walls it was found that in the past anything that had been available, such as a broken mill stone, old bricks, pieces of stone urn and old window frame etc. were used as infill.
+Drainage was also dug for the installation of a toilet and for water a water supply to the church.
+Aside from the restoration work, new work was carried out with the installation of a new (and hidden!) kitchen.

 Please see the restoration gallery for a few images of the historical findings.
 The Fawlty Tower Restoration Gallery